d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 JSON file

 Save a selected type to a file in JSON format.
 You can edit the values in the file, and then use the `load` command to upload the changes to the server.

-### Load command
+### Load Command

 > Load example commands: